reteps/PrairieLearn/docs/manualGrading.md

 ![](manual-grading/list-manual-questions.png)

-It is, therefore, recommended that an instructor or TA only submits manual grades after an assessment has closed.
-If an assessment is left open and a student makes another submission, it would be queued to be manually graded.
+It is, therefore, recommended that an instructor or TA only submit manual grades after an assessment has closed.
+If an assessment is left open and a student makes another submission, it would be queued to be manually graded again.
 The choice to leave an assessment open and allow the student to make new submissions after manual grading, ultimately, is up to the discretition of the instructor.
 The old manual grading score will be overwritten by any further manual grading action on new submissions.

-A manual grade is calculated by the instructor and is incompatible with an array of `points` and/or `maxPoints` feature on the question configuration.
+The UI is incompatible with an array of `points` and/or `maxPoints` feature on the question configuration.

 ### Grade Next